Lonelycat1/Community-nullmodel/README.md

 * karate.txt

 **function description：**
-&ensp; Based on the principle of random reconnection of broken edges, the original network (karate network) was reconstructed and a new network was generated and saved under the condition of keeping various network characteristics unchanged.
+&ensp; Based on based on random rewiring, the original network (karate network) was reconstructed and a new network was generated and saved under the condition of keeping various network characteristics unchanged.
 &ensp; The highlighted part is the main program file.
 Communitynullmodel_new.py is a library file on which  main program depends.
 And karate.txt is a file of network data.

 Involved network characteristics: